searxng/searxng/docs/admin/installation.rst

 - :ref:`installation basic`

-The :ref:`installation basic` is good enough for intranet usage and it is a excellent illustration of *how a searx instance is build up*.
+The :ref:`installation basic` is good enough for intranet usage and it is a excellent illustration of *how a SearXNG instance is build up*.
 If you place your instance public to the internet you should really consider to install a :ref:`filtron reverse proxy <filtron.sh>` and for privacy a :ref:`result proxy
 <morty.sh>` is mandatory.